University of Missouri-St. Louis, USA, and IZA, Germany

 Current position

-Professor of Economics and Public Policy Administration, University of Missouri-St. Louis
+Professor of Economics, University of Missouri-St. Louis

 Research interest